The 20 Best Melanoma Doctors in Canada

 Toronto, ON, CA

-Paul Nathan practices in Toronto, Canada.
+Paul Nathan practices practicing medicine in Toronto, Canada.
 Mr. Nathan is rated as an Advanced expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are High Blood Pressure in Infants, Metastatic Uveal Melanoma, Hodgkin Lymphoma, Nephrectomy, and Bone Marrow Transplant.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses High Blood Pressure in Infants, Metastatic Uveal Melanoma, Hodgkin Lymphoma, Acute Pain, and Nephrectomy.

 Advanced in Melanoma